Directly to the content

 Guest article by our nutrition expert Dr. Dorothea Portius

-Skin aging is a complex biological process, influenced by internal (intrinsic) and external (extrinsic) factors.
-While the intrinsic skin aging genetically and metabolically determined progression, accelerate external factors such as UV radiation, pollution and lifestyle (exercise, diet, Sleep) this process clearly.
+Skin aging is a complex biological process influenced by internal (intrinsic) and external (extrinsic) factors.
+While intrinsic skin aging progresses genetically and due to cellular metabolism, external factors such as UV radiation, pollution, and lifestyle (exercise, nutrition, sleep) significantly accelerate this process.

 The result is wrinkles, loss of elasticity, and a less radiant complexion.
-Due to the targeted selection of nutrients and antioxidants However, it can not only counteract skin aging, but also stimulate collagen synthesis – a key step in strengthening the skin from within and counteracting the external aging process.
+However, through the targeted selection of nutrients and antioxidants, not only can skin aging be counteracted, but collagen synthesis can also be stimulated – a central step to strengthen the skin from within and counteract the external aging process.

 The importance of collagen for youthful-looking and firm skin